TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Blocking
     * Battle sign ability as a modifier
     * If used on a battle sign, upgrades to full blocking like shields

+### Smeltery

+* Ability to pour non-forge fluid containers into tanks and drains
+    * Implement using a datapack registry (possibly recipes) to produce a mapping from itemstack to fluid + container.
+    * Possibly allow the inverse, or leave that to datapacks.

 ### Data